Shop Subscribe

 Important Tips & Tricks

 • Clear Expectations: If presented incorrectly, math manipulatives can quickly create chaos within a classroom.
-Never hand students anything without clearly defining your expectations, what you should and conversely, what you should not see and hear.
+Never hand students anything without clearly defining your expectations, what you should and should not see and hear.

 • Organization: Students cannot learn in a mess, or successfully meet expectations, or be independent in a classroom that is not clearly organized for this purpose.
 Research has shown time and again, students learn best in an inviting learning environment, and this is only possible when the classroom is clean, organized, and structured.